MaximSimeonovIvanov/workwear-catalog-website/README.md

 **Cloudflare + NPM redirect loop:** Cloudflare strips SSL and forwards HTTP to the origin server.
 NPM's "Force SSL" saw HTTP and redirected to HTTPS — which went back to Cloudflare, which forwarded as HTTP again.
 Infinite 301 loop.
 Fixed by disabling Force SSL on the API proxy host (Cloudflare handles HTTPS externally) and setting Cloudflare SSL mode to Full (strict).

 **NPM custom location overwriting:** Every time a proxy host is saved through NPM's UI, it regenerates the Nginx config and injects `proxy_pass` into custom location blocks, overriding the `alias` directive.
 In Nginx, `proxy_pass` and `alias` cannot coexist — `proxy_pass` wins and the file serving breaks.
-Fix: edit the conf file directly after every NPM save and reload Nginx manually.
+Fix: move the static location config to NPM's Advanced tab (server-level custom Nginx configuration field), which NPM does not overwrite on save.

 **collectstatic 0 files bug:** `python manage.py collectstatic` reported "0 files copied" to an empty directory.
 Root cause: the `staticfiles` directory on the host was owned by `root` (created by Docker), so Django could list files but couldn't write.
 Fixed with `sudo chown -R max:max ./backend/staticfiles`.